CodeVA-Curriculum/microbit-lockbox/src/routes/lessons/display-lifecycle/+page.md

 ---

-Here are some tutorials to review some basic output options and lifecycle functions that you'll need to use when you write code with the Micro:Bit:
+Here are some tutorials to review some basic output options and lifecycle functions that you'll need to use when you write code with the MicroBit:

 ::tutorial{slug="getting-started"}
 ::tutorial{slug="display-blocks"}